AbiralShakya/Diffusion_Topo/Integrated_Magnetic_Topological/README.txt

+IMPORTANT: ensure you aren't on pytorch 2.6.0 as torchscatter is not supported

 Compare logic  with generative topological insulators code with cdvae (btw this is very vanilla architecture)
     compare this with magnetic prediction with atomic corodinates and look at shared latent space